Why Cholesterol Matters for Women

 Cholesterol is a waxy substance that is found in every cell in the body.
 It’s either made by the body or absorbed from food.
 Your body needs cholesterol to make important steroid hormones such as estrogen, progesterone and vitamin D. It’s also used to make bile acids in the liver; these absorb fat during digestion.

-So some cholesterol is necessary.
-Problem is, you can have too much of a good thing.
-Excess cholesterol in the bloodstream can deposit into the body’s arteries.
+So some cholesterol is necessary — but bad cholesterol is something you can do without.
+Excess bad cholesterol in the bloodstream can deposit into the body’s arteries.
 These deposits are called plaques and result in atherosclerosis, or hardening of the arteries.
 This is the major cause of heart attacks, strokes and other vascular problems.

-Your total cholesterol level is a measure of the total amount of cholesterol circulating in your bloodstream, which includes two major components:
+Your total cholesterol level is a measure of the total amount of cholesterol circulating in your bloodstream, which includes several components:

 - HDL cholesterol: HDL stands for “high-density lipoprotein.”
-It has been called “good” cholesterol because experts think it might help the body get rid of LDL cholesterol.
+Experts think at optimal levels (around 50 mg/dl) it might help the body get rid of LDL cholesterol.

 What to Know About Triglycerides

-In addition to cholesterol, you might hear your doctor mention triglycerides, another kind of fat found in the bloodstream.
+In addition to cholesterol, you might hear about your triglycerides, another kind of fat found in the bloodstream.
 Women should pay particular attention to this.
 “A high level of triglycerides seems to predict an even greater risk for heart disease in women compared with men,” says Michos.

 When you take in more calories than you need, your body converts the extra calories into triglycerides, which are then stored in fat cells.
-Triglycerides are used by the body for energy, but excess triglycerides increase the risk of heart disease.
+Triglycerides are used by the body for energy, but people with excess triglycerides have higher risk of medical problems, including cardiovascular disease.
 Drinking a lot of alcohol and eating foods containing simple carbohydrates (sugary and starchy foods), saturated fats and trans fats contributes to high triglycerides.
 High levels may also be caused by health conditions such as diabetes, an underactive thyroid, obesity, polycystic ovary syndrome or kidney disease.

-Triglycerides also circulate in the bloodstream and contribute to plaque formation.
+Triglycerides also circulate in the bloodstream on particles that may contribute to plaque formation.
 Many people with high triglycerides have other risk factors for atherosclerosis, including high LDL levels or low HDL levels, or abnormal blood sugar (glucose) levels.
 Genetic studies have also shown some association between triglycerides and cardiovascular disease.

 A standard lipid blood test usually measures the concentration of total cholesterol, HDL cholesterol, and triglycerides levels.
-The LDL-cholesterol level is typically estimated from these numbers using a well-established formula.
+The LDL-cholesterol level is typically estimated from these numbers using a well-established formula that has been more recently revised and improved by researchers at Johns Hopkins.

 So what are your target numbers?
-According to Michos, an ideal LDL cholesterol level should be less than 100 mg/dl, and a woman’s HDL cholesterol level ideally should be greater than 50 mg/dl.
+According to Michos, an ideal LDL cholesterol level should be less than 70 mg/dl, and a woman’s HDL cholesterol level ideally should be close to 50 mg/dl.
 Triglycerides should be less than 150 mg/dl.
-As Michos notes, total cholesterol levels less than 200 mg/dl are best.
+As Michos notes, total cholesterol levels well below 200 mg/dl are best.

 Why Cholesterol Affects Women Differently